 9. Ignore the money.

-Don’t trade for money – trade for profits.
+Don’t trade for money.
 Bad traders look for monetary targets but successful traders look only to exit when the trend has come to an end.

 10. Cut out the noise.

 Ignore the so called gurus on television, newspapers and magazines.
-Their motives will be different from yours.
+Their agenda will likely be different from yours.
 Have your own opinion of the markets and make your trading decisions based on your own analysis, strategy and trading plan.